 This program is designed for rising high school freshmen, sophomores, juniors, and seniors, as well as recent high school graduates.
 Centered on learning by doing, SEA Quest is a multidisciplinary experience that welcomes students to work creatively, from home, to approximate participation in coastal ecosystem research and engage in exercises essential to the team effort that is required on any oceanographic expedition.
 SEA Quest relies heavily on activities centered on both the Woods Hole community of researchers and our Sailing School Vessels (SSVs), the Corwith Cramer and Robert C. Seamans, the two sailing research vessels operated by SEA.

-Under the direct, interactive tutelage of a professional scientist, a licensed mariner and a marine policy instructor, SEA Quest students gain hands-on experience conducting field research in their own neighborhood ecosystems, engage in many of the exercises and activities that would prepare them for time on a tall ship and analyze scientific deployments, understanding the complexities of creating and managing marine sanctuaries, and developing crucial leadership and teamwork skills.
+Under the direct, interactive tutelage of a professional scientist, a licensed mariner and an ocean writer-scholar, SEA Quest students gain hands-on experience conducting field research in their own neighborhood ecosystems, engaging in many of the exercises and activities that would prepare them for time on a tall ship and analyze scientific deployments, understanding the complexities of creating and managing marine sanctuaries, and developing crucial leadership and teamwork skills.
 This program, like research at sea, is fast-paced, and while work is limited to 4 hours a day, students will still be exposed to aspects of the planning and managing of a ship that is underway 24 hours a day.

 SEA Quest provides students with a unique opportunity to understand the process of marine research at sea and to apply those to their own unique ecosystems in their neighborhoods.
 In this program, students will virtually participate, through SEA logbooks and interactive video sessions, in our scientific voyages focused on near-shore and offshore ecosystems.
 The waters that we sail are important habitats for rare and endangered species – whales, turtles, seabirds – along with countless other marine organisms.
 Data analyzed by SEA Quest Explorers is part of a cumulative data set of SEA voyages compiled over nearly 50 years, and it provides critical annual monitoring of these marine protected areas for key stakeholders.
 These data include biodiversity information, sea temperature and salinity, chemical nutrient measurements, sediment samples, visual and acoustic recording of whales and vessel traffic, and more.
 Scientific studies are given human background context with discussions of the development of policies behind the marine protected areas we visit.
 Students return home with a broader sense of the ocean’s importance to our planet and the need to preserve this precious resource for future generations.